How Macroscopic Limits on Neutron Star Baryon Loss Yield Microscopic Limits on Non-Standard-Model Baryon Decay: Particle Physics Models of Baryon Dark Decays

 (Exotic proton decays of just this ilk also emerge in models with quark and lepton compositeness~\cite{Assi:2022jwg}.)
 Admittedly, this process, as well as the $p\to \pi^+ 3\nu $ channel, may evade severe constraints due to the particular nature of existing $|\Delta B|=1$ searches, both because of the final-states studied and the cuts on the final-state particle momenta needed to control backgrounds.
 Although this path could prove to be viable, we favor an alternate choice: we will allow $\chi$ to decay to other dark particles.
 A simple realization of this is given by~\cite{Elor:2018twp}

 where $\phi_B$ is a complex scalar with $B=+1$ and $\xi$ is a Majorana fermion --- and both are dark-matter candidates.
-Introducing a $Z_2$ symmetry, so that $\chi$, $n$, and $p$ are all $Z_2$ even, but $\phi_B$ and $\xi$ are $Z_2$ odd, we see Eq.~\eqref{eq:chidark} is the only surviving interaction that traces to the visible sector, with $n-\xi$ oscillations, say, forbidden by the $Z_2$ symmetry.
+Introducing a $Z_2$ symmetry, so that $\chi$, $n$, and $p$ are all $Z_2$ even, but $\phi_B$ and $\xi$ are $Z_2$ odd, we see Eq.~\eqref{eq:chidark} is the only surviving hidden-sector interaction that traces to the visible sector, with $n-\xi$ oscillations, say, forbidden by the $Z_2$ symmetry.
+We note that such an interaction is needed for successful $B$-mesogenesis, and we also require $m_\xi + m_{\phi_B} > 0.937993$ to ensure nuclear stability~\cite{Alonso-Alvarez:2021oaj,Alonso-Alvarez:2021qfd}.
 One interesting consequence of this new path is that dark decays can be induced in the scattering with either $\phi_B$ or $\xi$ in the initial state, as developed in Ref.~\cite{Berger:2023ccd} and illustrated in Fig.~\ref{fig:darkinduced}.
 A similar mechanism, considered in the context of the neutron lifetime anomaly, has been studied in Ref.~\cite{Rajendran:2020tmw}.

 The same process can destabilize the proton, with $|\Delta B|=1$ experimental studies constraining the model parameters~\cite{Berger:2023ccd}.
 We note that the ${\bar \chi} \phi_B \xi$ interaction can also induce $\chi\chi$ annihilation, as noted and illustrated in Fig.~\ref{fig:darkann}.
 The scope of possibilities can be limited through judicious choices of the parameters of the dark sector.
-For example, if $m_\xi > m_n$ then dark-matter induced nucleon decay will not occur, and Fig.~\ref{fig:darkann} depicts the only possible tree-level annihilation channel.
+For example, if $m_\xi + m_{\pi^0} > m_{\phi_B} +m_n$ then one would expect dark-matter-induced nucleon decay will not occur, and with $m_{\xi} > m_{\chi} > m_{\phi_B}$ Fig.~\ref{fig:darkann} depicts the only possible tree-level annihilation channel.
 This last effect acts to remove $\chi$ produced through neutron decay from the star, yet $\phi_B$ could potentially accumulate in its core --- and impact the survival of the neutron star~\cite{McDermott:2011jp}.
 If we suppose, rather, that $\phi_B$ is light enough to escape the star, then that outcome can be avoided.
-We now turn to the explicit evaluation of proceses that can remove $\chi$ from the neutron star.
+Finally, we note that $\phi_B$ and $\xi$ must each be stable to be dark-matter candidates, nor should they decay into each other~\cite{Alonso-Alvarez:2021qfd}.
+In our dark-sector scenario, $\xi \to \phi_B \chi$ could occur, with the subsequent decay $\chi \to {\bar p} \pi^-$ or $\chi \to {\bar n} \pi^0$ appearing if $\chi$ is too heavy, or if it has substantial coupling to either $u$ or $d$ quarks.
+This could act to dilute an asymmetry formed through $B$-mesogenesis.
+Thus successful baryogenesis within the dark sector scenario of Eq.~(\ref{eq:chidark}) can be realized if $m_{\chi} \le 1.07784 \,\rm GeV$, though this is not the only possibility.
+We conclude by noting that this and nuclear stability considerations gives us the following window on $\chi$: